isomerpages/mol-services/_servicebundles/01a-eligibility_finances.md

 <em>Tip: Learn how you can change the proportion of CPF contribution [here](https://www.cpf.gov.sg/members/FAQ/schemes/housing/housing-scheme/FAQDetails?category=housing&group=Housing+Scheme&ajfaqid=2185620&folderid=11415)</em>

 - A [1-minute tool](https://www.cpf.gov.sg/eSvc/Web/Schemes/MonthlyInstallment/MonthlyInstallmentCalculate) to estimate the monthly instalment payable on a housing loan

+### What to look out for

+Consider these factors when evaluating the flat options you intend to buy:

+- Resale transacted prices
+- Ethnic integration policy (EIP) quotas
+- Singapore permanent resident (SPR) quotas

+Using [HDB Map Services](https://services2.hdb.gov.sg/web/fi10/emap.html) would help you gather these information by keying in the flat details.

+### What happens after

+After registering your Intent to Buy, you will be guided to apply for an HDB Loan Eligibility (HLE) letter, if you are eligible for and intend to get a housing loan from HDB.
+Otherwise, you will be advised to have an Approval In-Principle (AIP) from the bank before the seller can grant you the Option to Purchase.